-Automated manufacturing can be complex because it uses mechanical, electrical and computer technologies, but the program will prepare students to troubleshoot, repair and complete preventative maintenance on complex automated systems.
+Automated manufacturing can be complex because it uses mechanical, electrical and computer technologies, and JJC's program will prepare students to troubleshoot, repair and complete preventative maintenance on these complex automated systems.

 What Will I Learn?